22 minute read

 docker run –gpus all -it –rm -p 8082:8081 -v “$PWD”:/opt/colab -v $HOME/.cache/torch:/root/.cache/torch sorokine/docker-colab-local:10.1

-what is the difference between “docker build” and “docker-compose” commands?
+Question: What is the difference between “docker build” and “docker-compose” commands?

 The docker build and docker-compose commands are both used in the Docker ecosystem but serve different purposes and are used in different contexts.
 Here’s a breakdown of their differences and uses: